Arselon/HTMS/htms_low/README.md

 ### **cf** file

+A shared storage for **links** and **weights** (numbered links).

+Reference type attributes (RTA) - fields with values that are interpreted as addresses of the rows in tables.
+In HTMS there are two kinds of RTA: simple links and numbered or "weighted" links.
+Simple link is a physical row address in HT.
+Numbered link - is a simple link plus weight (real number).
+For simplicity, the numbered links called "weights".

-A shared storage for links.
-Each RTA value is stored in cf in a structure that contains a "descriptor of the links block" and the "links block" itself.
+RTA values can be not only atomic, but also sets.
+Each RTA value is stored in cf in a structure that contains a "descriptor of the links(weights) block" and the "links (weights) block" itself.

 A links block is a set of pairs `(table number, row number)`.
+A weights block is a set of triples `(table number, row number, real number)`.
 The descriptor consists of four numbers:
-  1. `links block dimension`, i.e. quantity of the links;
+  1. `links (weights) block dimension`, i.e. quantity of the links;
   2. `MAF number`, to which the value of RTA belongs;
   3. `identifier` (number) of the attribute in the HT;
   4. `row number` in which the RTA value is located.

-All links blocks in the cf file are separated using a unique combination of bytes, so it is possible to independently scan the cf file to systematically search and edit the necessary links.
+All links and weights blocks in the cf file are separated using a unique combination of bytes, so it is possible to independently scan the cf file to systematically search and edit the necessary links and weights.

 ### **multi-attribute file (MAF)**